 Things To Do in Blandford Forum

-Blandford Forum is best known for its Brewery history and the popular annual event The Great Dorset Steam Fair.
-However Blandford is a great base for exploring the countryside and heritage of Dorset too.
-Join one of the frequent town guided walks to learn more about the heritage and architecture of the attractive and unique Georgian town centre.
+Blandford Forum is best known for its Brewery history and the popular Great Dorset Steam Fair.
+However, Blandford is a great base for exploring the countryside and heritage of Dorset too.
+Join one of the frequent town guided walks to learn more about the heritage and architecture of this attractive and unique Georgian town.

 Spot an Otter!

 The banks of the River Stour and the surrounding water meadows are a lovely place to walk or have a picnic.
 Otters can often be seen on the River Stour.
-Ask the team in the Tourist Information Centre can help you with information about the best place for recent sightings.
-The river is just a short walk from the market place in the town centre.
-Cross the Mortian footbridge and follow the Rotary Way footpath, this trail was designed to be a short riverside pushchair and wheelchair accessible route.
+Ask the team in the Tourist Information Centre about the best places for recent sightings.
+The river is just a short walk from the Market Place in the town centre.
+Cross the Mortain footbridge and follow the Rotary Way footpath - this trail was designed to be a short riverside pushchair and wheelchair accessible route.
 Close by are longer walking and cycling routes including The North Dorset Trailway which follows the old railway lines and the Sustrans route 25.

 A museum for all interests

-The colourful history of Blandford unfolds at Blandford Town Museum from pre-historic to recent in the refurbished old coach house.
-See the displays including the exhibit depicting the 1731 fire that destroyed the medieval town.
-Spend time relaxing in the Victorian kitchen garden.
+The colourful history of Blandford unfolds at Blandford Town Museum, where pre-historic to modern history meets in a refurbished old coach house.
+See a variety of displays including the exhibit depicting the 1731 fire that destroyed the medieval town.
+Afterwards, spend time relaxing in the Victorian kitchen garden.

-Guided Walks run though out the summer to help you discover some of the history of this unique Georgian town the town guides are local members of the Blandford and district civic society.
+Guided Walks run throughout the summer to help you discover some of the history of this unique Georgian town, with the town guides being local members of the Blandford and district civic society.
 Walks can be booked from the Tourist Information Centre.

 A friendly welcome and a traditional tearoom serving Dorset cream teas with courtyard can be found in The Blandford Fashion Museum at Lime Tree House.
-This private collection of historic costume dating from 1730’s to the 1970’s includes the beautiful collections: Ladies of Dorset, Styles that Changed Fashion, After the War and Retro – A chronological look at dress scenes of everyday life from the 1920’s to the 1970’s.
-See the website for their latest exhibition updates.
+This private collection of historic costumes dating from 1730’s to the 1970’s includes the beautiful collections: Ladies of Dorset, Styles that Changed Fashion, After the War and Retro – A chronological look at dress scenes of everyday life from the 1920’s to the 1970’s.
+See their website for the latest exhibition updates.

 Dorset hill forts and ancient monuments